aplteam/Tatin/docs/SyntaxReference.md

 Note that if `packageID` is empty a clean-up attempt is made.

 To keep things simple Tatin performs the following steps:
-1. It checks whether the package is mentioned in the dependency file.
+1. It checks whether the package ID is mentioned in the dependency file.
 If not an error is thrown.
 3. It removes `packagedID` from the dependency file.
 4. It re-compiles the build list based on the new dependency file.
 5. It removes all packages that are not mentioned in the build list anymore

 Returns a two-item vector:

 1. List with the fully qualified names of all removed packages.
-Note that might carry an alias
+Note that they might carry an alias.
 2. Message, ideally empty.

 Note that removing the directories hosting the packages might fail for all sorts of reasons even